Antisemitic projection at Anne Frank House in Amsterdam – DW – 02/14/2023

 Holocaust deniers reject history

-Anne Frank was born in Frankfurt in 1929 and had a sister, Margot, who was three years older.
+Anne Frank was born in Frankfurt, Germany, in 1929, and had a sister, Margot, who was three years older.

-However the city was no longer a safe haven after the Nazis occupied Poland in 1939 and the Netherlands a year later.
+However, the city ceased to be a safe haven after the Nazis occupied Poland in 1939 and the Netherlands a year later.

 After the war, Anne Frank's father published her diaries, considered one of the most important testimonies of the persecution of Jews during World War II.